koswald/VBScript/.Net/ReadMe.md

 Features include the following:

 1) [Documentation].
-2) [Manual tests] that demonstrate functionality.
+2) [Manual tests] that demonstrate functionality and how-to-use.
+3) [Automated integration tests].
-3) For an example of a COM event, or callback, see [NotifyIcon.cs] and [NotifyIcon-test.vbs].
+4) For an example of a COM event, or callback, see [NotifyIcon.cs] and [NotifyIcon-test.vbs].
-4) For an example of a progress bar (for illustration only), see [ProgressBar.cs] and [ProgressBar-test.vbs].
+5) For an example of a progress bar (for illustration only), see [ProgressBar.cs] and [ProgressBar-test.vbs].
-5) For a simple example of making a C# method available to VBScript, see [EventLogger.cs].
+6) For a simple example of making a C# method available to VBScript, see [EventLogger.cs].
-6) For an example of a class requiring an assembly reference, and an illustration of how to do it, see [SpeechSynthesis.cs], [SpeechSynthesis.rsp].
+7) For an example of a class requiring an assembly reference, and an illustration of how to do it, see [SpeechSynthesis.cs], [SpeechSynthesis.rsp].
-7) For a user-friendly file chooser dialog, see [FileChooser.cs].
+8) For a user-friendly file chooser dialog, see [FileChooser.cs].
-8) For a user-friendly folder chooser dialog, see [FolderChooser.cs] and [FolderChooser2.cs].
+9) For a user-friendly folder chooser dialog, see [FolderChooser.cs] and [FolderChooser2.cs].
 These two files are adapted from stackoverflow.com posts.
 The exposed features of the two are identical. `FolderChooser2` is a backup in case `FolderChooser.cs`